b3n3d3tt4/basics/README.md

 SHORT DESCRIPTION: little python library for the data analysis of simple university experiments.

+WARNING: So far some comments are still in Italian, sooner or later I will translate them to English

 It is so far provided with
   - gaussian fitting,
   - gaussian and exponential convolution fitting